ultra-devs/USA-Postal-Services/readme.md

 - Custom Exception Handling is Added for Data Layer i.e `ApiDataNotFoundException`
 - Token based Security has been implemented  for  securing end points.
 User/pass(admin/admin , token expires in 5 mins configurable) (optional/configurable)
 - Dozer will be used for decoupling  the response projection.
 [In progress]
-- Unit Testing and Code Coverage [ in progress ]
+- Unit Testing - Added minimum coverage for controllers/services
-- Final Clean up [ in progress ].
-- Implmentaion Time : 8 Hours (till now)
+- Implementation Time : 10 Hours

-All the In progress Item are planned to be completed by 03/12/2020.